arya-upm/mVARbox/README.md

 ### Functions `fun_`

 These are auxiliary functions designed to carry out secondary operations.
 Typically, users do not need to interact with them directly.
-The main exceptions are described in [Tutorial 0: Starting with mVARbox](https://github.com/arya-upm/mVARbox/tree/main/tutorials)
+The main exceptions are described in Tutorial **T0_starting_with_mVARbox** (see below).